 CBR was the first family bank accredited by AABB (formerly the American Association of Blood Banks) and the company's quality standards have been recognized through ISO 9001:2008 certification—the global business standard for quality.
 The Federal Drug Administration (FDA) has issued cord blood regulations, and the states of California, Illinois, Maryland, New York and New Jersey have mandatory licensing for cord blood banking.
 The stringent laboratory processes, record keeping, quality control and quality assurance of CBR are designed to meet all federal and state guidelines and regulations.

 Clinical ExperienceThe evolution of stem cell therapies has paved the way for further research being conducted through FDA-regulated clinical trials to uncover their potential in regenerative medicine applications.
-Cord Blood Registry is the first and only family bank to partner with leading research institutions to establish FDA-regulated clinical trials exploring the potential regenerative ability of stem cells to help treat conditions that have no cure today, including: acquired hearing loss, autism, cerebral palsy, pediatric stroke, and traumatic brain injury.
+Cord Blood Registry is the first and only family bank to partner with leading research institutions to establish FDA-regulated clinical trials exploring the potential regenerative ability of stem cells to help treat conditions that have no cure today, such as: acquired hearing loss, autism, and cerebral palsy.
 In fact, 73% of the stem cell units released by CBR have been used for experimental regenerative therapies – more than any other family cord blood bank in the world.

 Sutter Neuroscience Institute is conducting a landmark FDA-regulated phase II clinical trial to assess the use of autologous stem cells derived from cord blood to improve language and behavior in certain children with autism.

 Georgia Regents University is conducting an FDA-regulated phase I/II clinical trial to assess whether an infusion of autologous stem cells derived from their own cord blood can improve the quality of life for children with cerebral palsy.